Homes First is a CHDO Organization

 A “CHDO” (pronounced “CHO-DOE”) is a Community-Based Housing Development Organization–a special status which the government grants to nonprofit community organizations engaged in housing development activities that benefit low and moderate income families.
 To become a CHDO, an organization must apply to its local city or county government (if the organization is located in an urban area), or the state (if the organization is located in a rural area).

 Project Based Voucher Homes

 These scattered site houses and apartment vacancies are applied for through the Housing Authority of Thurston County (www.hatc.org.)
 They manage applications and any waitlists when applicable.
 We own and care for the properties and provide tenant support as needed.

 These scattered site houses and apartments are managed directly through Homes First, who accepts applications for the spaces when available.
 All our homes are able to accept tenants with vouchers or other community based financial support, or without vouchers (Section 8 and other).
 All tenants have access to our tenant services navigation to help connect with community supports as needed.

 Although owned and maintained by Homes First, tenant applications are managed through the Oxford House Program (www.OxfordHouse.org.)
 Homes First owns and cares for the homes and provides access to tenant supports a needed.

-Although owned and maintained by Homes First, tenancy and case management services are porvided by four organizations who specialize in working with Developmentally Disabled adults.
+Although owned and maintained by Homes First, tenancy and case management services are provided by four organizations who specialize in working with adults with developmental disabilities.
 Applications for available spaced are managed directly with each social service program.

 Shared Living for Youth